How to become a London Chauffeur

 Private Hire Driver’s licence

 To become a PCO licensed chauffeur, a candidate must obtain a private hire driver’s licence.
 The first step towards obtaining a private hire driver’s licence is to apply for a private hire vehicle driver application pack.

 Private hire driver’s licence requirements:

-You must be over 21 years of age (at the time of applying) and there is no upper age limit, providing you meet the other requirements, and in particular the medical fitness requirement.
+- You must be at least 21 years of age (at the time of applying) and there is no upper age limit, as long as you meet the other licensing requirements.